Skip to main content

 Automobile Coverage

-Comprehensive physical damage, collision and liability coverage is provided on all University and State Fleet vehicles.
+Comprehensive physical damage and liability coverage is provided on all University and State Fleet vehicles.
+Costs related to collisions are financed by the department renting the Fleet Vehicle.
 Comprehensive and collision coverages are subject to a $1,000.00 deductible, except auto glass, which has no deductible.
 Auto glass must be replaced by the current contract vendor - call Risk Management for current information.
 Claims procedures for auto accidents are explained in the Liability Protection While Driving On University Business section of this document.

 State Vendor or Big 10 Vehicle Rentals: When an employee needs to rent a vehicle, the vehicle should be rented from the current contract vendor through the State of Wisconsin or Big 10 contract.
 These contracts provide for both property and liability coverage, included in the rate at no extra cost.
 If a rate from another vendor seems lower, make sure it also includes these coverages.